SurajPB/ImbalancedDataSets/README.md

-    Under Sampling -- Random under sampling (decrease the number of observations from the majority at random) Over Sampling -- Random over sampling (increases the number of obserations from the minority at random) Or create new data that look like minority class like SMOTE
+    Under Sampling -- Random under sampling (decrease the number of observations from the majority at random) Over Sampling -- Random over sampling (increases the number of obserations from the minority at random) Or create new data that look like minority class like SMOTE Try to remove noise or remove those observations which are easy to classify, so that we let the algorithm to focus of harder instances
 3. Cost Sensitive Approches -- Modifies the costs we are trying to optimize Apply higher costs to tbe misclassification of the minority class
 5. Ensemble algothm Approaches -- Leverages the power of building several ML algorithms to predict the minority class in an imbalaced dataset